kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - save in a file: git diff master..develop > my.diff
 - show the changes which have been staged: git diff --cached

-## stash untracked files
-To stash your working directory including untracked files, use `git stash --include-untracked` or `git stash -u`.

-## refusing to merge unrelated histories
+## refuse to merge unrelated histories
 I always see this error when I create a new Github repository with a README.md or a LICENSE file, then pull it to a local repository at the first time. `git pull origin main --allow-unrelated-histories` should fix it, which force the merge to happen.

 ## git log and git reflog